TEA WITH… SONGS FROM THE SHOWS

-This increasingly popular Clonter event will consist of an afternoon tea, followed by an hour of musical entertainment.
+This increasingly popular Clonter event will consist of an afternoon tea, followed by an hour of songs from musicals.

 Robin Humphreys (Accompanist)